-The bill amends the financial disclosure requirements for certain elected officials in Louisiana, specifically regarding their interests in immovable property and investment securities.
+The bill amends the financial disclosure requirements for certain elected officials in Louisiana, specifically regarding the reporting of interests in immovable property and investment securities.
 Key changes include increasing the threshold for reporting interests in immovable property from two thousand dollars to five thousand dollars, as well as raising the reporting threshold for the purchase or sale of immovable property and investment securities from one thousand dollars to five thousand dollars.
-Additionally, the bill clarifies that disclosures are not required for mutual funds, exchange-traded funds, variable annuities, and various types of life insurance products.
+Additionally, the bill clarifies that disclosures are not required for mutual funds, exchange-traded funds, and various types of life insurance products.

 Statutes affected: SB30 Original: 42:1124(C)(7, 42:9), 42:2(C)(6, 42:8)